jkvim/OneForAll/README.md

 - [ ] implement a file-watcher, use websocket or other way. like chokidar.
 - [ ] implement a JavaScript library for graphic design, like rune.js and p5.js
 - [ ] implement a http server
+- [ ] implement an aimation of Magic Cube